Diagnosis of two evaluation paths to density-based descriptors of molecular electronic transitions: Theoretical introduction

 where the last factor is called ``Iverson's brackets{\textquotedblright}.
 This factor takes a value of zero when the condition between the brackets is not true, and a value of one when the condition is true.
-Note that this functional should not be confused with $H$ in Eq. \eqref{eq:H} where the diagonal matrix under the square root is taken to the second power.
+Note that the $\phi_S^x$ functional should not be confused with $H$ in Eq. \eqref{eq:H}.
 Note also that the Iverson brackets are imposed in Eq. \eqref{eq:phiSx} for every matrix element, though this condition is necessary only for the diagonal elements, because the non-diagonal entries are removed by the Hadamard product in the definition of the $H$ functional.
 This justification is transferrable to the derivation of each other quantity below.\\ Due to the fact that solely the Löwdin analysis produces populations that cannot be negative, the Iverson brackets above are always equal to one for the diagonal elements of $\displaystyle{\textbf{S}^{1/2}\textbf{D}\textbf{S}^{1/2}}$ and $\displaystyle{\textbf{S}^{1/2}\textbf{A}\textbf{S}^{1/2}}$, so the Löwdin-derived approximation to $\phi _S$, written here $\phi _S^\ell$, reads

-If we are now interested in the computation of $\varphi$ with matrix algebra, we find that the $H$ functional defined in Eq. \eqref{eq:H} becomes very useful, since we can write the generalised (i.e., $\forall x \in [0,1]$) approximation to $\varphi$ as
+If we are now interested in the computation of $\varphi$ with matrix algebra, we find that the $H$ functional defined in Eq. \eqref{eq:H} becomes very useful, since we can write the generalised (i.e., for any real $x$) approximation to $\varphi$ as